 Explorason was delighted when we discovered a Harry Potter café – ‘Always Café‘.

 Another day (and right across the road) we found a restaurant that served him ‘Beef Wrapped in Sticky Rice Leaves’ that was served ‘on fire!.

-Nearby and around the corner, we also dined one night at a cosy abode that felt more like a wine bar from the mountains of U.S.A. than a Vietnamese Restaurant.
+Nearby and around the corner, we also dined one night at a cozy abode that felt more like a wine bar from the mountains of U.S.A. than a Vietnamese Restaurant.

 Each restaurant in Hanoi seemed to have its own personality.

 But the highlight of our dining experiences was when we dined at the stunning Old Hanoi Restaurant.